 As this is my first post, it seems only fitting that it should be about why, and how, this whole (writing/blogging/rambling aimlessly in print) thing got started.
-If you’ve read my About and Biography pages, you know I’ve already touched on the story in both, as it was understandably germane in both places – but now that we’re here, at the beginning of what I intend to be an ongoing string of commentary and vignettes centered primarily around my writing, I feel I should explore the subject in a little more detail.
+If you’ve read my About and Biography pages, you know I’ve already touched on the story in both, but now that we’re here, at the beginning of what will be an ongoing string of commentary and vignettes centered primarily around my writing, I feel I should explore the subject in a little more detail.
 I don’t think the account will turn out to be too redundant to what I’ve previously shared, and if it does… ah well, not to worry – subsequent posts will bump this one back down the page soon enough.

 First of all, I should mention that this isn’t really the beginning at all.
-I suppose it may be obvious from my age and what I’ve told you about my background elsewhere (and hopefully also from my writing itself), but I, like many authors, first picked up the proverbial pen sometime in my youth – although in my case I honestly could not tell you when exactly that was.
+Like many authors, first picked up the proverbial pen sometime in my youth – although in my case I honestly could not tell you when exactly that was.
 I’ve certainly been reading for as long as I can remember, and in fact, far longer than that.
 According to my parents, when I was as young as three years old, I would continue story time well after they had left the room by reading aloud to myself (“I pull the likes of you?
 Indeed not!“), and it was not long before I was the sort of little boy that could be left for hours upon hours by myself in my room with a book (or, to be fair, Legos).
 Looking back, I now realize that this time spent retelling other people’s tales (and developing backstories for my Lego creations) must have been the first precursor of what would eventually become my ever more intense interest in spinning my own yarns.
 At first these were always in the context of schoolwork, as creative writing essays quickly became my favorite assignments, but at some point in junior high or high school, writing evolved into something I wanted to do for myself, and that I dreamed of doing professionally.
 So, I began to dabble in my free time, working on snippets of short stories, as well as some poetry – and, if I recall correctly, some of that early work showed a fair glimmer of promise, especially given how young I was when I produced it.

 Then, I graduated and began a two-decade-long career working at high-stress jobs that demanded 60-80 (and sometimes more) hours per week, every week.
 As you can imagine, this sort of lifestyle is not conducive to crafting anything resembling quality prose in general, and it is absolutely toxic to writing that seems like drudgery in its own right.
-Every few months or so, I would buy a little notebook and jot down notes on some potential “capital L” literature idea (generally based on my own life and experiences), but whenever I attempted to transfer them to the page, they would never make it past more than a paragraph or two – and they were never good enough to keep.
+Every few months or so, I would buy a little notebook and jot down notes on some potential “capital L” literature idea, but whenever I attempted to transfer them to the page, they would never make it past more than a paragraph or two – and they were never good enough to keep.
 Finally, after a few years of repeating this pattern, I stopped even that pretense, and from my late twenties through my late thirties, I don’t think I composed so much as a single sentence of fiction.

 Though I had difficulty writing anything of my own during this period, that fact never stopped me from reading.
 Indeed, in retrospect, my struggles may have inspired me to read more.
-And while I devoured some wonderful books such as The Amazing Adventures of Kavalier and Clay, Cold Mountain, The Curious Incident of the Dog in the Night-Time* and scores of others over the years that went by, fantasy – and especially high fantasy – remained what I loved best.
+And while I devoured some wonderful books such as The Amazing Adventures of Kavalier and Clay, Cold Mountain, The Curious Incident of the Dog in the Night-Time* and scores of others over the years that went by, fantasy remained what I loved best.
 I could always lose myself in the pages of such novels, finding joy and wonder, no matter how dark or frantic or out of control my own life seemed at the time.
 Sadly, however, what had once seemed an unending flow of fresh series from the publishing houses (at least one new quality, along with another half dozen or more not-quite-so-quality, debuts each year), soon began to taper off.
-Yes, authors like Jordan, who had begun their sagas years earlier, continued to advance them, and yes, other fantasy works like the Harry Potter novels and Susanna Clarke’s dazzling Jonathan Strange & Mr. Norrell provided lovely distractions for a time – but I still longed for new versions of the traditional epic.
-And none were forthcoming.
+Yes, authors like Jordan, who had begun their sagas years earlier, continued to advance them, and yes, other fantasy works like the Harry Potter novels and Susanna Clarke’s dazzling Jonathan Strange & Mr. Norrell provided lovely distractions for a time – but I found less and less that I truly loved.

-One Saturday afternoon, I cracked open the clamshell of my laptop and began to type.
+And so, one Saturday afternoon, I cracked open the clamshell of my laptop and began to type.
 And what do you know – I made it to one whole page without deleting it.
 And then another.
 And another.
 Suddenly, it was no longer about wanting to write, I needed to do it.
-At first, some weeks would go by where I wouldn’t get more than a page, or even a paragraph, done due to my busy schedule, but I always came back to it, always got something done.
-The more
+At first, some weeks would go by where I wouldn’t get more than a page, or even a paragraph, done due to my busy schedule, but I always came back to it, always got something

 *I mention these titles specifically, because I think they are beautiful and engaging works of prose that everyone should read.